 Please note that not all languages are available for all formats.

+Because of its linear nature and relative loose fit, FF Alega may be used in a variety of circumstances, producing headlines or even for setting text.
+When Rückel designed FF Alega, he did not consider adding a serif version.
+But following the typeface’s release, he experimented with the idea and decided that the effort was worthwhile.
+FF Alega Serif has a technical look, but is very readable.
+It combines well with the original sans serif face.
+Rückel says this about his process.
 “My intention was to create a face with a technical look that was still very readable and suitable for headlines and body text,” writes Siegfried Rückel.
 “While working on several fun faces, I suddenly discovered a form which seemed to be a good basis for a new design.
 This form appears in all of the FF Alega fonts, especially in the letters b, d, p, q, h, m, n, and u … as well as in most of the stroke endings and character curves.
 It was a challenge to find new forms for several characters.
 For example, the capital X looks like a pre-historic cave painting, or primitive African art.
 I also transferred the lower case g into a technoid form.
 I tested legibility using texts from pharmaceutical products, which you really must read character by character because you wouldn’t recognize the words with just a cursory glance at the text.”